Getting started

 you pick by running that harness's own resume command.

 ax does not replace your harness, and it has no LLM of its own.
 There is no daemon either: everything works off local files, databases, and the heartbeat files live sessions write.
-No mux is the default, and it is first-class, not a fallback.
-Out of the box, with zero external dependencies, ax's own session holder keeps your harnesses alive when you detach (Ctrl-a then d), and the picker lets you check on them across projects and reattach.
-The full launch, detach, monitor, reattach loop works with no tmux or zellij installed.
+No mux is the default. ax's own session holder keeps your harnesses alive when you detach (Ctrl-a then d), and the picker lets you check on them across projects and reattach.
+The launch, detach, monitor, reattach loop works with no tmux or zellij installed.

-A multiplexer is optional, never required.
+A multiplexer is optional.
 When you run tmux or zellij, ax drives it natively, opening and managing panes and windows for your sessions.
 If a session is already open, ax jumps to its window instead of starting a second copy.
 Sessions on other machines fold into the same list over SSH (see Remote hosts).

 ax also has a set of shell verbs, so one session can drive others: launch sessions, read their turns, steer them, gate their completion on an accept check, and stop them.
 Hard limits on cost, fan-out, and time bound every run (see Control plane).
-Run the verbs yourself, or hand a session a short behavior prompt that names the commands, and it becomes the coordinator.
+Run the verbs yourself, or give a session a short behavior prompt that names the commands, and it can coordinate the run.

-ax builds on tools native to your system (tmux, dtach,
+ax builds on tools native to your system (tmux, ConPTY,

-ssh) rather than a runtime of its own, so every backend
+SSH, local files) rather than a runtime of its own, so every

 LLMs, frontier-model harnesses, and remote sessions.